What is Privilege Escalation in AWS?Recommendations to Prevent the Risk of Privilege Escalation on AWS

 Instead of directly assigning permissions to individual IAM users, it’s best practice to assign roles based on users’ responsibilities or job functions.

 The essence of this method is to make it easier to oversee permissions, not to deploy the principle of least privilege more properly.
-Users assume roles temporarily, gaining access only to the resources associated with their role during that time.
+Users assume roles temporarily, gaining access only to the resources associated with them.

 Create Custom Policies:

-Although AWS features managed policies that contain predefined sets of permissions, the organizations are frequently dedicated to creating IAM custom policies designed for their unique situations.
+Although AWS features managed policies that contain predefined permissions, the organizations are frequently dedicated to creating IAM custom policies designed for their unique situations.

 Start with minimal permissions and gradually add additional permissions as needed, following the principle of least privilege.
-Monitor policies periodically and revise them timely in such a way that their goals still fit the business.
+Monitor policies periodically and revise them timely so that their goals still fit the business.

 Regularly Review Permissions: